Beaten by Covid-19, Narendra Modi is humiliated by Indian voters | ExBulletin

 Beaten by Covid-19, Narendra Modi is humiliated by Indian voters

-To make matters worse, when West Bengal’s votes were counted on May 2, along with those of three other states, Mr Modi failed to even grasp the advantage for which he jeopardized his national position.
+To make matters worse, when West Bengal’s votes were counted on May 2, along with those of three other states, Modi didn’t even grasp the advantage for which he jeopardized his national position.
 As was widely expected, the BJP retained control over one state, Assam (36 million inhabitants).
 In the two extreme southern states of Kerala (35 million people) and Tamil Nadu (82 million people), he failed to secure a single seat.
 This rebuff to a party that is strongest in Hindi-speaking northern India was not unusual, but always a setback.
-In Kerala, voters gave a resounding victory to an alliance of leftists that is viscerally opposed to Mr. Modis’ Hindu nationalism, and in Tamil Nadu, they defeated the local ally of the BJP, opting instead for an ally of the Congress, the historic rival of the BJP in national politics.
+In Kerala, voters gave a resounding victory to an alliance of leftists that is viscerally opposed to Modis’ Hindu nationalism, and in Tamil Nadu they defeated the local BJP ally, opting instead for a congressional ally, the historic rival of the BJP in national politics.

+* US is planning a post-pandemic life – in India we are trying not to die

+* Covid-19: India’s second giant wave is a disaster for him and the world

-Yet it was in West Bengal (91 million inhabitants) that Mr. Modi suffered the greatest humiliation.
+However, it was in West Bengal (91 million inhabitants) that Modi suffered the greatest humiliation.
 The prime minister himself had organized some 20 giant rallies across the state and devoted immense sums of money and manpower to the struggle.
 Its closest henchman and electoral supreme, Home Secretary Amit Shah, boldly predicted that the BJP would win more than 200 of the 294 seats in state assemblies.
 The result was precisely the opposite.
-Mr. Modis’ party won only 73 seats.
-Its main opponent, Ms. Banerjees All India Trinamool National Congress (TMC) returned home with a 213.
-Journalist Shekhar Gupta describes it as Mr. Modis’ biggest electoral defeat in seven years in government.
+The Modis party won only 77 seats.
+His main opponent, Mamata Banerjees All India Trinamool Congress (TMC) returned home with a 213.
+Shekhar Gupta, a journalist, describes it as Modis’ biggest electoral defeat in seven years in government.

 Why should the loss or rather the failure to capture just one of India’s 28 states be so important?
 The answer is that not only the BJP, but also its sister organization, the Rashtriya Swayamsevak Sangh (RSS), a sprawling fraternity that underpins the Hindu nationalist movement, has portrayed the contest in West Bengal as a show of force.
 They wanted a victory to prove that Hindu nationalism could flourish anywhere in India, even in a region where Hindi is not the main language, with a distinct culture and a strong secular tradition.

 The West Bengal holiday campaign was ugly, even by the often unseemly standards of Indian politics.
-Mr. Shah has repeatedly insinuated that local Muslims are in fact dangerous Bangladeshi infiltrators who steal Indian jobs.
-He excoriated Ms. Banerjee for appeasing them with handouts.
+Shah has repeatedly implied that local Muslims are in fact dangerous Bangladeshi infiltrators who steal Indian jobs.
+He excoriated Banerjee for appeasing them with handouts.
 Other party figures publicly rejoiced when Muslim voters were gunned down by police in a crash at a polling station.
-In an astonishing lack of taste during a pandemic, the BJP loudly announced that if elected it would give everyone in the state free covid-19 vaccines.
+In a surprising lack of taste during a pandemic, the BJP loudly announced that if elected it would give everyone in the state free vaccines against Covid-19.

 None of this seems to have worked.
-Voters in West Bengal have not turned against the BJP over Mr Modis’ contempt for social distancing amid a pandemic, nor to punish him for his government’s inability to deal with the second wave of illnesses .
+Voters in West Bengal have not turned against the BJP over Modis’ contempt for social distancing amid a pandemic, nor to punish him for his government’s inability to deal with the second wave of illness.
 Half of the eight rounds of voting in the state took place before the number of infections and deaths began to skyrocket.
 Many also did not vote for the TMC out of love for the party, which is widely seen as rogue and corrupt.
 They simply voted to keep the BJP out of power.
-Muslims, above all, voted strategically, rejecting Islamic parties and abandoning secular alternatives such as Congress and Communists in order to concentrate all their forces in the party most likely to drive Mr. Modi away.
+Muslims, above all, voted strategically, rejecting Islamic parties and abandoning secular alternatives such as Congress and Communists in order to concentrate all their forces in the party most likely to ward off Modi.

-As the official covid-19 toll nears 220,000 on May 2 and the media spread life-threatening images of burning pyres and patients dying at the end of oxygen, Mr. Modi now faces a fierce backlash beyond it. from West Bengal.
+As the official Covid-19 toll nears 220,000 on May 2 and the media spread life-threatening images of burning pyres and patients dying at the end of their breath, Modi now faces a fierce backlash beyond Bengal western.
 Carefully cultivated over three decades in politics, his reputation for dynamism, patriotism and compassion for the little man has been shattered.
 The problem is not just his government’s inability to anticipate, plan and now deal with India’s devastating second wave.
-What has shocked millions of Indians, including much of his own base, is Mr. Modis’ deafness in the face of widespread suffering.
+What shocked millions of Indians, including much of his own base, was Modis’ deafness in widespread suffering.
 At a rally in West Bengal in mid-April, he happily joked about the size of the largely unmasked crowd.
 As the misery escalated, he seems to have drifted away, avoiding the limelight and commenting on increasingly staid sound bites.

-With three strengthened regional leaders now in the post-election states forum, and with Mr. Modis shaken by the covid-19 debacle, other regional opposition leaders could be emboldened.
-India’s mainstream press, largely frightened by the money and weight of the ruling parties, as well as Mr. Shahs’ cruelty, has also become less cowardly amid evidence of government insensitivity and incompetence have become impossible to ignore.
+With three regional leaders strengthened now in the hands of post-election states, and with Modis shaken by the Covid-19 debacle, other regional opposition leaders could be emboldened.
+The traditional Indian press, largely frightened by money and influence from ruling parties, as well as the cruelty of the Shahs, has also become less cowardly as evidence of government insensitivity and incompetence has grown. impossible to ignore.

-But attracting all criticism of Mr Modis into a political force strong enough to challenge him at the national level is another matter.
-The once dominant Indian Congress Party, from which many regional players, including Ms. Banerjee, have come, lacks the will and energy to rally and galvanize the opposition.
-Its leader, Rahul Gandhi, has ironically been prophetic about covid-19, repeatedly and precisely berating Mr. Modi for not taking the threat seriously enough.
-But Mr. Gandhi is not backed by an efficient machine and, as a descendant of a venerable political dynasty, he remains vulnerable to Mr. Modis’ anti-elitist jokes.
+But attracting all criticism of Modis into a political force strong enough to challenge him nationally is another matter.
+The once dominant Indian Congress Party, from which many regional players, including Banerjee, have come, lacks the will and energy to rally and galvanize the opposition.
+Its leader, Rahul Gandhi, has ironically been prophetic about Covid-19, repeatedly and precisely berating Modi for not taking the threat seriously enough.
+But Gandhi is not backed by an efficient machine, and as a descendant of a venerable political dynasty, he remains vulnerable to Modis’ anti-elitist grudges.
 He interferes with the message by being the messenger, says Komireddi.

+2020 The Economist Newspaper Limited.
+All rights reserved.
+From The Economist released under license.
+The original article can be found at www.economist.com

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online